 Location of the building or lot where the co-owners, lessees or occupants of the immovable have the right to park their vehicles.
 Parking is also composed of access roads.
 In divided co-ownership, the parking lot is presumed to be a common portion.
 It is therefore the responsibility of the syndicate of co-owners to ensure its maintenance and preservation.
 In addition, the parking spaces may be qualified by the declaration of co-ownership as common portions, common portions for restricted use, or private portions, as the case may be.

 WARNING!
-Under the Building Chapter of the Safety Code, a co-ownership parking lot is subject to maintenance requirements and various verifications to ensure that this component remains safe.
+Under the Building Chapter of the Safety Code, a co-ownership parking lot, for which the driving surface does not rest directly on the ground, is subject to maintenance requirements and various verifications to ensure that this component remains safe.
 In particular, the syndicate must keep a register, carry out inspections and obtain an audit report from an engineer, according to certain terms and periodicities.

 Login / Register to read this article